eddiece1989/Fabric_Data_Retention/docs/02_activity_log_collector_INSTRUCTIONS.md

 - It does **not move or archive** anything
 - It does **not change** any settings or items
 - It is completely **read-only** — it only collects and stores activity history

+## Authentication Note

+The Service Principal path has tenant-wide visibility into activity events, which may return **more rows** than the Fabric Credential path.
+Both paths produce the same output schema and both use the same Activity Events API — the difference is in workspace name resolution coverage.

 ## How Long Does It Take?